jorisusclat/Pomodoro/README.md

-# pomodoro
+# Pomodoro

-Pomodoro app in react native
+Pomodoro app in react native and expo.